Insights from Google’s John Mueller: Key Lessons for SEOs

 John Mueller's answer on black-hat SEO at Mastodon

-That means you want to play fair, which also means you’ll be playing the SEO long game.
+That means you want to play fair and play the SEO long game.
 Remember that SEO involves many processes, has an accumulative effect in some aspects, and requires constant effort.
 This can take the form of tasks like maintaining your site’s overall relevance, responding to Google’s constantly evolving algorithms, keeping an eye on competitors, and much more.

 John Mueller supports genuine SEO.
 He often stresses how important it is to create search results that users value.